WebReflection/stringified-handler/README.md

 };
 ```

-While the `handler.onClick` will return `_$H0.onClick(event)`, which is suitable for any DOM Level 0 event attached directly to its layout.
+While the `handler.onClick`, as string, will return `_$H0.onClick(event)`, which is suitable for any DOM Level 0 event attached directly to its layout.

+If used directly, `handler.onClick` would be a function bound to the `handler`, so that it can be reused with client-side libraries too right away.

 ### Limitations